Kode-Monkey/Kode-Monkey.github.io/local_seo.md

 <h3>Local Listing</h3>

-<p>This the ability for your business to appear when a customer searches for a product or service you offer.</p>
+<p>The ability for your business to appear when a customer searches for a product or service you offer.</p>

 <!-- This package includes link Distribution and link sync from Vendasta -->